Dulwich Hill: History

 The suburb takes its name from the area of Dulwich in London.
 The name Dulwich Hill appears in Sands Directory of 1892.
 It had been known by several different names prior to this.
 Following European settlement, it was called Petersham Hill.
 It later took the name Wardell's Bush, a reference to Dr Robert Wardell, one of the area's early landowners.
 Other names the area was given were South Petersham and Fern Hill.

-The area became part of Sydney's expanding tram network in 1889 and, like many suburbs in the inner-west, experienced rapid growth in the early twentieth century.
+The area became part of Sydney's expanding tram network in 1889 and, like many suburbs in the Inner West, experienced rapid growth in the early twentieth century.
 As a consequence, the suburb has a large number of examples of Australian Federation architecture.
 It also features examples of Edwardian, Gothic and Italianate architecture.
 The tramway ran up until 1957.

 Listed on the Register of the National Estate is the former public school in Seaview Street, which now operates as the Dulwich Hill High School of Visual Arts and Design.
 The building was designed by W.E.Kemp in the Romanesque style and built circa 1892.
 Situated in the same street is the former location of the Dulwich Hill Library, a converted cottage in the Victorian Gothic style.

 Commercial area

 Dulwich Hill features two shopping areas, a small number of shops on Wardell Road near Dulwich Hill railway station and the main shopping area around the northern end of Marrickville Road and its intersection with New Canterbury Road.
 The Marrickville Road shopping area centred on the former tram line (now replaced by buses), and continues onto New Canterbury Road.
-In the 1990s many shops were vacant, but in recent years most shops have tenants with thriving businesses.
 Cafés and restaurants have become popular as the suburb becomes gentrified.
 Marrickville Council upgraded the shopping strip in the early 2000s, enhancing the look and character of the area.
 Dulwich Hill has a library (a branch of Marrickville Library and the Inner West Library Service) and a post office, but was never chartered a town hall or police station (the nearest is Marrickville Local Area Command).